theArjun/java-notes/docs/networking/README.md

 2. Protocol
 - It is a set of rules basically that is followed for communication.
-Eg: TCP, UDP, FTP, POP, SMTOP, HTTP, HTTPS
+Eg: TCP, UDP, FTP, POP, SMTP, HTTP, HTTPS

 3. Port Number
 - The port number is used to uniquely identify different applications.
 It acts as a communication end point between applications.